Takeout & Delivery

 New Jersey

-In New Jersey, restaurants and bars with the appropriate licenses were permitted to include alcohol with takeout and delivery orders.
-In May 2020, a bill was also passed that expanded this to include mixed drinks, provided they are sold in closed and sealed containers.
+In New Jersey, restaurants and bars with the appropriate licenses can include alcohol with takeout and delivery orders.
+In May 2020, a bill expanded this to include mixed drinks, provided they are sold in closed and sealed containers.

 In August 2022, the Division of Alcoholic Beverage Control adopted a new rule to allow bars, restaurants, and liquor stores to use third-party delivery services like DoorDash, Instacart, and Amazon Flex.
 Businesses interested in offering third-party alcohol deliveries can apply for a third-party delivery permit with the Division’s licensing department for a fee of $2,000.
 The permit expires at the end of June of each year and can be renewed annually.